DEV Community

 Authorization (authz) and GraphQL

 Hi!
 I maintain gqlgen a popular GraphQL library for Go.
-I've noticed a number of people stumbling on GraphQL authentication regardless of programming language.
-This is partly because they don't know what the possibilities are, what those possibilities tradeoffs are, or what to ask for advice about.
+I've noticed many people stumbling on GraphQL authentication regardless of programming language.
+This is partly because they don't know what the possibilities are, what the tradeoffs of those possibilities are, or even what to ask for advice about.

 Securing dynamic data access is hard